RAE Member Groups

 Meet our Board of Directors

-Alison Prost (Vice Chair) – VP for Environmental Protection & Restoration, Chesapeake Bay Foundation
+Alison Prost (Chair) – VP for Environmental Protection & Restoration, Chesapeake Bay Foundation

 Ms. Prost has broad experience in environmental issues, having received her Environmental Law Certificate from University of Maryland and having worked at the Coalition to End Childhood Lead Poisoning before coming to CBF.
 She has been with CBF for more than than a decade, first as the Maryland Office attorney, then as the Executive Director of the Maryland Office.
 Prost began her career as a legal intern with CBF in 2003 before joining the staff full-time in 2007.